 Crops include potatoes, onions, carrots, cabbages, swedes, barley, maize, wheat, triticale and sugar beet.
 The most important crop is potatoes, which go directly to a marketing company for packing and selling to the major retailers.

-Among the conservation features at Wantisden Hall, Staverton is one of the largest areas of medieval pollarded oak woodlands in Europe.
+Wantisden Hall Farms is currently in both Entry Level and Higher Level Stewardship agreements including one of the largest areas of medieval pollarded oak woodlands in Europe.
 The farms work closely with English Nature to help protect this unique Site of Special Scientific Interest.
 Irrigation is essential at Wantisden Hall Farm, due to the character of the soil and the farms’ location.
-We have an extensive network of underground mains and pumping stations extracting water from the 50 acres of lakes on the farm.
-These reservoirs have been extracted over 25 years and are now managed to provide excellent wildlife habitat.
+There is an extensive network of underground mains and pumping stations extracting water from the 50 acres of lakes on the farm.
+These reservoirs have been extracted over 25 years and are now managed to provide excellent wildlife habitats.

 To help protect the soil from wind erosion, belts of pine trees across the farm have been established and an extensive programme of planting more indigenous species is being followed as part of the farm's Biodiversity Action Plan.